citra-emu/citra-web/site/content/download.md

 <div id="updater-view">
 The Citra updater provides a easy interface to install, update and manage Citra.
-Unless you know what you are doing, this is likely what you are looking for.
+Unless you know what you are doing, this is likely what you are looking for. <b>Citra currently does not support Android or iOS, only desktop x64 systems.</b>
 <br />
 <br />